brainfunc/web-app/docs/team.md

   - [Github](https://github.com/tejasnikumbh)
   - [Behance](https://www.behance.net/tejnikumbh11b9)

-## Core Team
+## Interns
 The team has had previous development and marketing experience as a team.
-They as a team have recently won a dev challenge - the OST Alpha Phase II Dev Challenge as well.
+They as a team have recently won a dev challenge - the OST Alpha Phase II Dev Challenge and has interns across development and marketing profiles.
 The team is well positioned to execute the game on a scalable production level.
+We are open to hiring new interns and any applications are welcomed.
+The relevant link for the same can be found [here](https://angel.co/brainfunc/jobs)

-### Prasanna Dhavale (PR and Marketing)
+### Prasanna Dhavale (PR and Marketing Intern)

   Handles Social Media, Content, Digital Marketing and SEO.
   - [Linkedin](https://www.linkedin.com/in/prasanna-dhavale-758987165/)

-## Interns
-The team has interns across development profiles currently.
-We are open to hiring new interns as well.
-Any applications are welcomed and the relevant link for the same is can be found [here](https://angel.co/brainfunc/jobs)

 ### Hrushikesh Bhamre (Junior Developer Intern)